CHARISMA MAGAZINE ARTICLE

 PLEASE WEAR TO CHURCH an outfit in which to be baptized.

-Select items that are MODEST when wet, i.e., dark, thick, short sleeved tops and slacks.
+Select items that are MODEST when wet, i.e., slacks and dark, thick, short sleeved top.

 PLEASE avoid white or thin material and thin straps.